 - 5.1 Collecting all sums due is critical to the Council's ability to function.
-In view of this, monitoring performance is a key part of the monthly meetings with Elevate. - 5.2 The monthly meetings between Elevate and the Council mainly focus on the areas where the targets are not being achieved to discuss ways to improve collection. - 5.3 At the end of quarter 1, performance targets have not been achieved in all key collection areas. - 5.4 Similar to last year, performance on rent is currently below the target by 0.34%, which is equivalent to a cash shortfall of £340k. - 5.5 The level of write offs at the end of quarter 1 total £140,573.
+In view of this, monitoring performance is a key part of the monthly meetings with Elevate. - 5.2 The monthly meetings between Elevate and the Council mainly focus on the areas where the targets are not being achieved to discuss ways to improve collection. - 5.3 At the end of quarter 2, performance has not achieved its targets in key collection areas: Council Tax, Council Tax Arrears and Rent. - Performance on Council Tax is currently below the target by 0.2%, which is equivalent to a cash shortfall of £80k.
+Council Tax Arrears is currently below the target by 3%, which is equivalent to a cash shortfall of £37k.
+Rent is currently below the target by 0.78%, which is equivalent to a cash shortfall of £382k. - 5.5 The level of write offs at the end of quarter 2 total £117,146.
 It is important that bad debts are written off promptly so that the Council can maintain the appropriate bad debt provision. - 5.6 If debts are not promptly collected, this has an adverse impact on the Council's overall financial position.
 Increases required to the Council's bad debt position are charged to the Council's revenue accounts and reduces the funding available for other expenditure.